SGDInstitute/apollo/content/collections/pages/mblgtacc/present.md

         content:
           -
             type: text
-            text: 'Attend our live chat and Q&A session on April 24' -
+            text: 'Attend our live chat and Q&A session on May 1' -
         type: paragraph
         content: